EarlyByrdTeam/megatron-site/index.md

 ![Results Plot](figures/Data/Data_Summary.png){: style="max-width:100%; height:auto; display:block; margin:0; margin-right:1em;" }

 <p style="text-align:left; font-weight:400; margin:20px 0px 0.5rem 10px;">
 Table 1:  A summary of the 8 datasets used to train a general-purpose meta-model.
+Datasets 1-7 are using during meta-model training, while dataset 8 is used to fine-tune the model and evaluate its few-shot object detection capabilities.
 </p>

 | Name | Pathology | Annotation Type | Classes | Image Format | No. of Samples | Source | DOI |